vbookshelf/Mammogram-Mass-Analyzer/README.md

 My aim was to create a proof of concept for a free desktop computer aided diagnosis (CAD) system that could be used as an aid when diagnosing breast cancer.
 Unlike a web app, this tool does not need an internet connection and there are no monthly costs for hosting and web server rental.
 I think a desktop tool could be helpful to radiologists in private practice and to medical non-profits that work in remote areas.

-This app can also be used as a template for building other computer vision desktop Flask apps.
+This app can also be used as an example when building other computer vision desktop Flask apps.
 By reviewing the code you'll be able to see:
 - How to integrate a Yolov5 model into a flask app
 - How to use Ajax to implement asynchronous communication between Flask and the web page
 - How to preload images so that the app feels smooth